AdrianWR/ft_services/README.md

 To install the cluster on a `minikube` instance, execute the script as `./setup.sh`.
 This script was tested on Ubuntu Linux 20.04; other opertaional systems may not be supported.

+To access your cluster services, go to a broswer and access the IP `192.168.99.100`.
+In this home page, there will be several links with redirections to other services of the cluster, like the Wordpress blog and the Grafana metrics visualization tool.
+To access the FTPS service, run your client on the IP `192.168.99.101`.

 ## The Cluster

 ![img](srcs/ft_services.png)